gptshubham595/Learn-Git/readme.txt

-HELLOW!!!
-2adfdsshivam
+HAplELLOWAoo!dp!!
+2adfdsshdsfsdfivam

-mango is yellow.
+LPmango is yellow.

+Apple App
-Apple is red.!!
+ is red.!!
 We are learning!